7RU7H/Archive/Linux/Distributions/Debian/Debian-Package-Management.md

 Pin-Priority: 500
 ```

-For more exotic package mixxing see [[APT-And-Other-Non-Host-Distributions]]
+For more exotic package mixing see [[APT-And-Other-Non-Host-Distributions]]

 ## Troubleshooting